For Farmers

 Do you recommend ploughing in regenerative agriculture?

 Regenerative agriculture uses minimal mechanical tillage, direct seeding techniques, strip-till, cover cropping and other practices.
-Any mechanical disturbance of the soil releases oxidisable carbon in the form of carbon dioxide.
+Any mechanical disturbance of the soil releases organic carbon in the form of CO2.
 Additionally, any deeper mechanical disturbance of the soil will, among other things, disrupt the mycorrhizal fungi hyphae that live in symbiosis with the crop, thereby depriving the crop of the nutrients that the fungi could contribute.

 How do I deal with soil compaction when the soil is not tilled in regenerative agriculture?